 The rule that all supplementary characters are equal to each other is nonoptimal but is not expected to cause trouble.
-These characters are very rare, so it will be very rare that a multi-character string consists entirely of supplementary characters.
+These characters are very rare, so it is very rare that a multi-character string consists entirely of supplementary characters.
 In Japan, since the supplementary characters are obscure Kanji ideographs, the typical user does not care what order they are in, anyway.
-If you really want rows sorted by MySQL's rule and secondarily by code point value, it is easy:
+If you really want rows sorted by the MySQL rule and secondarily by code point value, it is easy:

 ORDER BY s1 COLLATE utf32_unicode_ci, s1 COLLATE utf32_bin

-For supplementary characters based on UCA versions later than 4.0.0 (for example,
+For supplementary characters based on UCA versions higher than 4.0.0 (for example,

-), supplementary characters do not necessarily all have the same collation weight.
+), supplementary characters do not necessarily all have the same collating weight.
 Some have explicit weights from the UCA

 allkeys.txtfile.
 Others have weights calculated from this algorithm: